Network Code on Cybersecurity

 The NCCS defines detailed compliance obligations for high- and critical-impact entities.
 These include the implementation of technical controls, the setup of a cybersecurity management system, and structured risk management processes.
 Obligations follow a regular cycle and are aligned with thresholds and responsibilities.
 Art.
 24–34

-Entities must perform a structured risk management process every three years, consisting of context establishment, risk assessment, treatment, and acceptance.
+Entities must perform regular structured risk management, consisting of context establishment, risk assessment, treatment, and acceptance.
 These processes must be based on a risk impact matrix developed at EU level and include supply chain and legacy system considerations.
 Art.
 26

 Assets and impact